eldoy/skjema/README.md

   type: email
 ```

-Then in your documents you can use them like this:
+In your documents you can use them like this:

 ```
 name: project
 fields: $user
 ```

-which will give you a document model that looks like this:
+That will give you a document model that looks like this:

 ```yml
 name: project